wp-plugins/bulk-delete/readme.txt

 *   First version

 == Upgrade Notice ==

+= 3.6.0 =
+Fix compatibility issues with "The event calendar" Plugin

 = 3.5 =
 Added the ability to delete posts by custom post types.